Wichita Transit: History

 Wichita Transit evolved out of a long history of mass transit in Wichita.
 Early buses were horse-drawn.
 By the late 1800s and early 1900s, the city had developed a trolley rail system connecting key commercial areas to the rest of the city.
 By the late 1920s, the system had switched to electric trolleys.

 During the 1930s/1940s, the system shifted to conventional gasoline/diesel-powered buses, and reached its peak ridership during World War II, as the city became a hub of aircraft manufacturing for the war.
 Routes connected nearly all of the population of the city to workplaces and commercial centers.

 Following World War II and the early postwar years, in 1962, the city government took over transit—through its Metropolitan Transit Authority—to provide bus service to most of the city, chiefly through a "hub-and-spoke" system converging on downtown.
 The decline of downtowns, nationwide, was repeated in Wichita during the 1960s and 1970s, but the city retained its downtown hub system.

 In the 1980s, and subsequently, now renamed Wichita Transit, the system generally has declined in ridership and capacity, with a brief resurgence of interest at the turn of the 21st century.

 In 2016, Greyhound Lines will be closing its station and relocating to the Wichita Transit building.
 Greyhound Lines provides intercity bus service northeast to Topeka, Kansas and south to Oklahoma City, Oklahoma.
 BeeLine Express (subcontractor of Greyhound) provides daily bus service north towards Salina, Kansas and west towards Pueblo, Colorado.

+On October 11, 2024, the city broke ground on a new transit center named "The Hub" in the Delano neighborhood.
+The facility would replace the downtown transit center, which is planned to be redeveloped.
+The new facility will feature 12 bus bays, a parking garage, transit offices, and a ticket window and lobby.
+The $26 million project will be completed in the summer of 2026.